 Videographers looking for a fast-tracking AF system

-If you don’t need a viewfinder, then the Nikon Z30 might be the right camera for you.
-There’s no getting around it—a viewfinder takes up space.
-But the Z30 looks neat and tidy without one.
+If you’re an aspiring vlogger or content creator, then the Nikon Z30 is right APS-C camera for you.
+There’s no viewfinder, but the Z30 looks neat and tidy without one.
 The layout of the body and controls is as good as you can ask for.
 And as you’ll always be using the screen, you can place the rear controls for easy access.

 The Z30 has a 20 MP sensor, which is relatively modest.
 But Nikon knows a thing or two about sensors, and you’ll get excellent image quality from this camera.
 Like many cameras in this review, it shoots 4K video at 30 fps or 1080p at 120 fps.